PeterBengtson/Ooloi-docs/READMEs/SRC_SHARED_README.md

 The entire structure is always a pure tree, making serialization and deserialization straightforward.
 Cross-references are implemented as ID references, not pointers.
 IDs are lazily assigned to objects as needed.

-**⚡ UNIFIED ARCHITECTURE**: Frontend and backend use this IDENTICAL data model - no separate representations, no conversion layers.

 ## Class-specific Operations

 Each model file contains the most basic operations for that model, such as adding and deleting nested items, e.g., to add a Layout to a Piece.
-The focus is on brevity and understandability.

 More complex or abstract operations, such as formatting a MeasureView for display or traversing musical structures, are placed in the `ops/` directory to keep model files succinct and understandable.